Scan time: 2-3 minutes / Read time: 3-5 minutes

 Problem: you keep saying you'll launch "once it's ready."

-Agitate: months pass, it's never ready, and nobody's seen it.
+Agitate: months pass, it's never ready, nobody's seen it.

 Solution: put the rough version out this week anyway.